-Unified School District I AND HUMAN SERVICES ATTACHMEN ance for Return to School vention Services or Hospitalizati on CONFIDENTIAI Date: Dear Doctor: The student named below was either hospitalized or recein herself, danger to others and/or gravely disabled.
-Medical educational and health needs.
-Student Name Date of Birth School Grade Please complete the following information and return to t Your cooperation is much appreciated. e parent/guardian to provide to the sch ool upon return to school.
-If the student no longer poses a threat to self and/or other and indicate restrictions, if any. at the time of discharge and can return to school, please sign below The above named student does not pose a threat to self ar /or others at the time of discharge and may return to school: lowing modifications/restrictions (indic Recommended Modifications/Restrictions: Please indicate any prescribed medications and dosages: Doctor's Name Doctor s Name Hospital Name Contact Number Contact Number AUTHORIZATION TO EXCHA Contact Number Student First Name AUTHORIZATION TO EXCHA Contact Number IGE/RELEASE MEDICAL INFORMATION RE: / AUTHORIZATION TO EXCHA Contact Number IGE/RELEASE MEDICAL INFORMATION RE: AUTHORIZATION TO EXCHA Contact Number IGE/RELEASE MEDICAL INFORMATION RE: Student Last Name Date of Birth:/ Month / Day Year AUTHORIZATION TO EXCHA Contact Number IGE/RELEASE MEDICAL INFORMATION RE: / Day Year ealth Other - Specify: AUTHORIZATION TO EXCHA Contact Number IGE/RELEASE MEDICAL INFORMATION RE: / Day Year ealth Other - Specify:
+Date: Dear Doctor: talized or received mental health services recently for being a danger to himself/ abled.
+Medical information from you is essential in planning for the student's safety, Student Name Date of Birth School Grade Please complete the following informati Your cooperation is much appreciated. and return to the parent/guardian to provide to the school upon return to school. elf and/or others at the time of discharge and can return to school, please sign below The above named student does not pose threat to self and/or others at the time of discharge and may return to school: Without restrictions With the following modifications/restrictions (indicated below) Recommended Modifications/Restriction Please indicate any prescribed medication and dosages: Doctor's Name Doctor's Signature Hospital Name Contact Number AUTHORIZ TION TO EXCHANGE/RELEASE MEDICAL INFORMATION TO: RE: Practitioner/Staff Name/Title Student Last Name Student First Name Hospital/Agency/Clinic Date of Birth: / / I hereby give you permission to release/e Medical/Health Speech & I change the following information: nguage This authorization shall be valid until unless revoked earlier.
+Name of Parent/Legal Guardian Phone Number Signature of Parent/Legal Guardian Date